 MCSO is in Phase 1 compliance with Paragraph 67.
-Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 36th Quarterly Report, MCSO is not in Phase 2 compliance.

 The Monitor has found MCSO in compliance with each subparagraph of Paragraph 67.
-However, it has nevertheless withheld finding MCSO in Phase 2 compliance until MCSO "demonstrates a consistent use of" the benchmarks relevant to this paragraph "in both the TSAR and the TSMR."
+However, he has nevertheless withheld finding MCSO in Phase 2 compliance until MCSO "demonstrates a consistent use of" the benchmarks relevant to this Paragraph "in both the TSAR and the TSMR."
 Monitor's 32nd Quarterly Report (Doc.
 2802) at 82.
 MCSO has satisfied this requirement.
-As detailed elsewhere, MCSO has produced seven (7) TSARs, and the TSMR process has been successfully conducted since April 2021.
-Further, during this quarter, the Monitor approved the TSAU Operations Manual and TSMR guiding documents, the TSAU SRELE training component, and the Post-Pilot TSMR training.
+As detailed elsewhere, MCSO has produced eight (8) TSARs, and the TSMR process has been successfully conducted since April 2021.
+The Monitor has approved the TSAU Operations Manual and TSMR guiding documents, the TSAU SRELE training component, and the Post-Pilot TSMR training.
+MCSO continues to integrate the TSMR into its regular activities and formally incorporated it into GH-5, Early Identification System.
 MCSO has demonstrated a consistent use of the benchmarks described.
+MCSO also believes that the Monitor's previous concerns about the timely production of vetting materials and alert closure documents have been resolved.
 As such, MCSO asserts that it is in Phase 2 compliance with this Paragraph.